-Shared Vision is a series of nine sessions that help you to come to terms with your sight loss.
+Shared Vision is a series of workshops (held over a period of three days or for 2 hours weekly over video conferencing software) that help you to come to terms with your sight loss.
 Focusing on the practical and emotional effects, Shared Vision gives you the opportunity to express how you feel, sharing your experiences with others and learning from each other.

 The sessions cover topics such as: